Jáchymov: 18th–20th centuries

-At the end of the 19th century Maria Skłodowska-Curie discovered in a uraninite spoil dump from Jáchymov, ore containing the element radium, for which she won the Nobel Prize in Chemistry.
+There were also other industries than mining: in 1856 and 1860, a uranium paint factory and a tobacco factory were opened.
+In 1873, the town was badly damaged by a large fire and lost its face.
+At the end of the 19th century, Maria Skłodowska-Curie discovered in a uraninite spoil dump from Jáchymov, ore containing the element radium, for which she won the Nobel Prize in Chemistry.
 Until World War I this was the foremost source of radium in the world.

-In 1929, Dr Löwy of Prague discovered that "mysterious emanations" in the mine led to a form of cancer.
+In 1929, Dr. Löwy of Prague discovered that "mysterious emanations" in the mine led to a form of cancer.
 Ventilation and watering measures were introduced, miners were given higher pay and longer vacations, but death rates remained high.

-Following the Munich Agreement in 1938, Joachimstal was annexed by Nazi Germany as part of the so-called Sudetenland.
-Most of the German population was expelled in 1945–1946 (see the Potsdam Agreement) and replaced by Czechs from other parts of the country.
+Following the Munich Agreement in 1938, Jáchymov was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+Most of the German population was expelled in 1945–1946 according to the Beneš decrees.